John Talbot (Royal Navy officer): Retirement

 Talbot never again took an active post in the Navy either at sea or on shore.
-In 1812 he had inherited Delvins plantation, Montserrat, West Indies (with 112 enslaved persons) from his great-uncle John Nugent, Lt.Governor of Tortola.
+In 1812 he inherited the "Delvins" slave plantation in Montserrat and the 112 slaves on it from his great-uncle John Nugent, who served as governor of the Leeward Islands from 1788 to 1790.
 He retired to his estate at Rhode Hill near Lyme Regis in Dorset and married Maria Julia Everard, daughter of James Everard Arundell, 9th Baron Arundell of Wardour, with whom he had two sons and five daughters.
 In 1815 he was made a Knight Commander of the Order of the Bath and in 1819 was promoted to rear-admiral.
-In 1836 he received £1599 13s 1d compensation for the 100 enslaved at Delvins who had been freed by the Abolition of Slavery in 1834.
+In 1836, he received £1,599 from the British government as compensation under the terms of the Slave Compensation Act 1837 for the 100 slaves at Delvins who had been freed by the Slavery Abolition Act 1833.
 For the next thirty years, Talbot lived as a country gentleman, steadily advancing in rank until at his death in 1851 he was a full admiral and a Knight Grand Cross of the Order of the Bath.